wptinysolution/media-library-tools/README.txt

 * Make The Image Categories.
 * Search Image by the category.
-* Bulk edit Title, ALT text, Caption, Description, And Category .
+* Media File Rename, Bulk edit Title, ALT text, Caption, Description, And Category .
 * Edit the Title, ALT text, Caption, and Description of your images individually,
 * Find out Blank ALT tag, caption and description by data sorting the image.
 * Improve SEO score by assigning the proper image metadata.